DOMESTIC VIOLENCE ATTORNEY IN BROOKLYN

 This is treated as an official record of the event and can be used in court.

-A victim of domestic violence can bring civil charges against their abuser in family court, or criminal charges in criminal court.
-However, they can also bring simultaneous actions against their abuser in both courts.
+A victim of domestic violence can bring civil charges against his or her abuser in family court, or criminal charges in criminal court.
+However, a victim can also bring simultaneous actions against his or her abuser in both courts.

 TYPES OF DOMESTIC VIOLENCE CHARGES